Xavier vs. Winthrop College Basketball BetMGM Promo Codes, Predictions & Picks - December 16

 - Computer Predicted Total: 148.7

-Xavier is 5-4-0 against the spread, while Winthrop's ATS record this season is 3-6-0.
-The Musketeers are 5-4-0 and the Eagles are 4-5-0 in terms of hitting the over.
+Xavier's record against the spread this season is 5-4-0, and Winthrop's is 3-6-0.
+In terms of going over the point total, games involving the Musketeers are 5-4-0 and the Eagles are 4-5-0.

 Bet on this or any college basketball matchup at BetMGM